simonmichael/hledger/hledger/Hledger/Cli/Commands/Cashflow.md

 (case insensitive, plural allowed) which do not have `fixed`, `investment`, `receivable` or `A/R` in their name.

-(This report is essentially similar to
-"hledger balance --change assets not:fixed not:investment not:receivable".)

 Example:
 ```shell
 $ hledger cashflow